Qui Hong Lam Suspended from Securities Industry and Fired by UBS Financial Services, Inc. – Goodman & Nekvasil P.A., May Recover Investor Losses

 If you lost any money on investments with Qui Hong Lam, you may be able to recover your losses from UBS Financial Services, Inc. This is because UBS Financial Services, Inc. had a duty to supervise Qui Hong Lam.

-Assuming you lost money on investments with Qui Hong Lam and believe that the investments may have been unsuitable or otherwise improper for you, we would like to discuss the possibility of your retaining our firm to represent you in an arbitration action against UBS Financial Services, Inc. concerning Qui Hong Lam’s conduct.
+If you lost money on investments with Qui Hong Lam and believe that the investments may have been unsuitable or otherwise improper for you, we would like to discuss the possibility of your retaining our firm to represent you in an arbitration action against UBS Financial Services, Inc. concerning Qui Hong Lam’s conduct.
 There is no charge for an evaluation of your case.
 Further, we handle our cases on a contingency fee basis.
 This means that unless we recover money for you, we charge no attorney’s fee.
 Unless you recover any money, you pay us nothing, not even the costs and expenses which the firm will advance on your behalf.

 Keywords: Qui Hong Lam, UBS Financial, LPL Financial, FINRA, SEC, Fraud, Attorney, Broker, Brokerage, Firm, Brokerage Firm, Invest, Lawyer, Securities Lawyer, Goodman and Nekvasil, Nekvasil, Goodman, Investor, Investment, Financial, Financial Services, Securities